Updated: Jul 14

 Juneteenth is a memorable holiday for African Americans.
 It’s a time to recognize an often-painful history and celebrate African American culture and future possibilities.
 And it provides an opportunity to move forward towards accelerating equity, especially as it pertains to financial health.
 That’s why Our Money Matters is so pleased to be announcing one of our newest partnerships, The National Banking Community Alliance (NBCA), coinciding with the Juneteenth holiday.
 The NBCA is an initiative recently launched by the National Banking Association (NBA), which will provide programs and services to support Minority Depository Institutions (MDI) and the communities they serve.
 There are four pillars to this initiative, one of which focuses on financial wellness by delivering cutting-edge programs, training, and services to traditionally excluded and underserved households.

-The Our Money Matters (OMM) online platform provides the foundation for the financial wellness pillar enabling users to increase their financial acumen.
+The Our Money Matters (OMM) online platform, supported by a generous grant from the Wells Fargo Foundation, enables users to increase their financial acumen.
 Each member bank has a customized version of the platform offered free of charge to their customers.
 The innovative program will enable users to discover their unique "money personality" so they can customize a plan that will work for them individually.
 Whether it’s learning how to effectively budget, take out a business loan, secure a mortgage, or save for retirement, the online platform makes it easy for users to work towards achieving their financial goals.
 As Sharon Kent, Program Director for Our Money Matters, states, “At OMM, we work primarily with HBCU/MSI students and community members around their campuses, but we are so pleased to be expanding our reach to an even broader audience through NBCA.
 Advancing financial wellness for minority stakeholders is one of the most significant steps we can take to achieve equity within the U.S.”

 Nicole Elam, President, and CEO of the NBA, explains more about the mission, “With America’s attention focused on equity and inclusion, we want to drive long-term systemic change and impact policy.
 We want to work with corporations and policymakers to capitalize, modernize, and strengthen minority banks.
 You can’t close the racial wealth gap without them.”